vuo/vuo/documentation/doxygen/DevelopingNodeClasses.md

 To use more than one generic type in a node class, you can use @c VuoGenericType2, @c VuoGenericType3, and so on.

+To specify the default value for a generic input port, you can use the "defaults" key (as opposed to the the singular "default" key for non-generic input ports) in the JSON-formatted port details.
+For example, a port that can be specialized to either a @ref VuoReal defaulting to 1 or a @ref VuoPoint2d defaulting to (1,1) would be declared with this parameter: `VuoInputData(VuoGenericType1, {"defaults":{"VuoReal":0.0, "VuoPoint2d":{"x":1,"y":1}}}) portName`.

 For a node class to use generic types, it must be part of a node set.
 The source code for the node class and its included header files must be packaged into the node set.
 See @ref PackagingNodeSets.

 For more information about using generic port types in a node class — including how to restrict the types that a generic type can be specialized with — see @ref VuoModuleMetadata.